learning-zone/html-basics/notes/HTML5.md

 ---

-#### Can you describe the difference between progressive enhancement and graceful degradation?
+#### Q. Can you describe the difference between progressive enhancement and graceful degradation?

 * Graceful degradation is when you initially serve the best possible user experience, with all modern functionality, but use feature detection to “gracefully degrade” parts of your application with a fallback or polyfill.